yas-sim/openvino-gna-example-with-mnist/README.md

-# OpenVINO simple inference with GNA demo
+# OpenVINO simple inference demo with GNA unit

 ### Description:
 The `GNA` is a kind of low-power neural network accelerator which can be found in recent Intel CPUs.  `GNA` is an abbrebiation of **Gaussian Neural-network Accelerator**.
 The current `GNA` unit have very limited performance and capability but it is expected to grow in the future generations.
 The DL model in this project only consists of `dense` (or `fully-connected`) layers and the output layer doesn't have `SoftMax` activation because `GNA` device doesn't support 2D convolution layers nor `softmax` activation.
 Due to that limitation, the model accuracy is not high but the purpose of this project is to demonstrate the **`GNA` in action**.
+Please refer to the [GNA plugin guide](https://docs.openvinotoolkit.org/latest/openvino_docs_IE_DG_supported_plugins_GNA.html) for detail.

 ![draw-and-infer](./resources/draw-and-infer.png)